-Today is apparently the most depressing day of the year - there's no science in it but the fact that it's mid-January and pay-day is two weeks away might sum it up.
-We've tips to get you through.
+Today is apparently the most depressing day of the year - there's no science in it but the fact that its mid-January and pay-day is two weeks away might sum it up.
+We've got some tips to get you through.

 Last year social media was alive with PR engines embracing an alternative outlook on Blue Monday.
 Inseminating the digital world with positive spins on the gloomy forecast.

 This year will no doubt be awash with further analysis of the fact or fiction that is the most depressing day but one thing is beyond reasonable doubt: on any given gentle flip of the Gregorian calendar, you can do something to lift your mood.

 There are proven techniques developed across the field of Mental Health: the practice of cognitive behaviour therapy, occupational therapy and Dr Marsha M. Linehans’ dialectical behavioural therapy.